JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/26/chaos-studio-and-aks/aks-az-failure4.png" %}

----

-**Availability Zone Chaos** extremely powerful experiment to test out your AKS cluster resiliency.
+**Availability Zone Chaos** is an extremely powerful way to test out your AKS cluster resiliency.

-There are tons of scenarios you can test out with availability zone failures.
+There are tons of scenarios you can test out with it.
-You can test if you application is correctly scheduled to across zones and nodes as you expected when you set various _almost magical elements_ in your deployment configurations.
+You can test if you application is correctly deployed to across zones and nodes as you expected when you set various _almost magical elements_ in your deployment configurations.
 Read more about
 [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

-Another important test scenario is of course storage.
-Put persistent storage to the picture and you might see some interesting issues if you by accident have deployed
-[Locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks) disks into your cluster.
+Another important test scenario is persistent storage.
+When you put persistent storage to the picture, you might run into interesting issues.
+Especially, if you have deployed [Locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks) disks into your cluster.
-Unfortunately, clusters with 1.28 and below does not have [storage classes](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes) with
+Unfortunately, clusters with 1.28 and below don't have [storage classes](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes) with
 [Zone-redundant storage (ZRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks)
 support built-in.
-You have to create storage class for them yourself.
+You have to create a storage class for that yourself.
 From [Release 2024-04-28](https://github.com/Azure/AKS/releases/tag/2024-04-28):

 > Effective **starting with Kubernetes version 1.29**,